jackbdu/nature-of-code-2024-openframeworks/README.md

 ## How do I run these examples?

 1. Download openFrameworks v0.12.0 for your desired platform (e.g. `osx` for macOS) from the [openFrameworks download page](https://openframeworks.cc/download/) and unzip it.
 You should see a folder titled `of_v0.12.0_platform_release/` (e.g. `of_v0.12.0_osx_release/` for macOS).

 2. [Download this repository](https://github.com/jackbdu/nature-of-code-2024-openframeworks/archive/refs/heads/main.zip), unzip it, and place the extracted folder (`nature-of-code-2024-openframeworks-main/`) into the `of_v0.12.0_platform_release/apps/` folder.

+3. Launch the _projectGenerator_ app located in the `of_v0.12.0_platform_release/projectGenerator/` folder.
+Click the gear icon :gear: and check _Advanced options_.

 | ![](assets/project-generator-advanced-options-screenshot.png) | ![](assets/project-generator-update-multiple-screenshot.png) |
 | ------------------------------------------------------------- | ------------------------------------------------------------ |